History of Elephant Tourism

-Sangduen “Lek” Chailert, Elephant Whisperer and founder of the Save Elephant Foundation have devoted her life to rescuing and rehabilitating working elephants.
-Having launched the Elephant Nature Park in Chiang Mai to international acclaim in 1996, Lek has now co-founded similar parks in Phuket and Koh Samui.
+Sangduen “Lek” Chailert, Elephant Whisperer and founder of the Save Elephant Foundation, has devoted her life to rescuing and rehabilitating working elephants.
+Bringing ethics into elephant tourism, she established the Elephant Nature Park in Chiang Mai to international acclaim in 1996.
+More recently, Lek has also co-founded similar parks in Phuket and Koh Samui.
 These ethical elephant sanctuaries make a fascinating and educational day out.

-The mission of the Phuket Elephant Sanctuary and Samui Elephant Sanctuary is to meet the highest standards in animal welfare and educate elephant camp owners and tourists on how to treat and respect the majestic elephant – Thailand’s national symbol.
+The mission of the Phuket Elephant Sanctuary and Samui Elephant Sanctuary is to meet the highest standards in animal welfare.
+They also aim to educate elephant camp owners and tourists on how to treat and respect the majestic elephant – Thailand’s national symbol.

-Visitors to these sanctuaries won’t be invited to ride on the elephants’ backs, watch them do tricks, hug or bathe them – all activities that are damaging and stressful for the animals.
-Rather, visitors will be encouraged to simply observe these gentle giants in their natural habitat where they can just be themselves.
-Observation platforms overlook natural pools where visitors can watch the elephants splashing each other and covering themselves in cooling mud; open fields and jungle-covered hillsides provide plenty of space for elephant play and socializing.
+Visitors to these sanctuaries are not invited to ride on the elephants’ backs, watch them do tricks, hug or bathe them – all activities that are damaging and stressful for the animals.
+Rather, visitors are encouraged to simply observe these gentle giants in their natural habitat where they can just be themselves.
+Observation platforms overlook natural pools where visitors can watch the elephants splashing each other and covering themselves in cooling mud; open fields and jungle-covered hillsides provide plenty of space for elephant play and socialising.

 Both sanctuaries offer morning and afternoon programmes that start with video presentations to inform visitors about what to expect from their elephant encounters and explain a little about the elephants’ stories and why they so badly need protection.
-You will get up close and personal with the magnificent residents during their breakfast and dinner times when you can help feed them a healthy diet of fresh fruit.
+This is elephant tourism where you can get up close and personal with the magnificent residents.
+During their breakfast and dinner times, you can help feed them a healthy diet of fresh fruit.
 In between, there’s plenty of time just to watch the elephants at play and marvel at their intelligence and grace.
 Both half-day sessions include a tasty Thai buffet and transfers to and from the sanctuaries.
 It is important to book your session in advance as neither of the sanctuaries accepts visitors outside the set programme times or who arrive without prior bookings.
+The Elite Concierge can book this for you.

 Introducing the Elephants